low-earth-orbit/notes/web-dev-starter-guide.md

 - [Angela Yu's Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/)

-## React
+## Frontend / React

 React is the most popular front-end framework.
 [This](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) is the best React course available.

+Some companies use other frameworks such as `Angular` and `Vue.js`.
+However, I do not recommend frontend frameworks other than React.

+## Backend / Node.js

+[This course](https://www.udemy.com/course/nodejs-the-complete-guide/), taught by the same instructor as the React course above, is the best resource for learning Node/Express.

 _Alternatives:_

-- Some companies use other frameworks such as Angular and Vue.js.

-## NodeJS

-[This course](https://www.udemy.com/course/nodejs-the-complete-guide/), taught by the same instructor as the React course above, is the best resource for learning Node/Express.

-_Optional:_

-- Some companies use Java Spring, C# .NET, Python Flask/Django, Ruby on Rails for back-end development.
+- Some companies use `Java Spring Boot`, `C# .NET Core`, `Python Django/Flask/FastAPI`, `Ruby on Rails`, `PHP Laravel` for back-end development.
+- I'd recommend `Java Spring Boot` as the close second to `Node.js`.

 ## Tools

-[The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) is a good place.
-It may cover a wider range of topics than you need, but Git and CLI are musts.
+Required: Git, basic command line/Shell, Visual Studio Code are musts.

-Additionally, I recommend the following:
+Additionally, I recommend familiarize with the following:

 - React component library (e.g. MUI)
 - OpenAPI Specification